1972 Montreal Museum of Fine Arts robbery: Investigation

-However, further publicity that might have drawn attention to the theft and perhaps helped solve it was stymied by news events of September 5.
-At that year's Summer Olympics in Munich, Palestinian terrorists with the Black September Organization took 11 Israeli athletes hostage, eventually killing them along with a German police officer, the following day.
-Those events were of particular interest in Montreal since the city was preparing to host the next Olympics, and as a result further news about the art theft got less priority in the media.
-The investigation continued despite the lack of media attention.
-CTV News reporter Bob Benedetti, who was granted unrestricted access to the crime scene when he covered it, to the point of doing one of his standups while on the ladder, told W5 a half-century later that he believes the thieves were local to Montreal and benefited from the subdued coverage due to the other events dominating the news.
 From interviews with the three guards, police learned that there had been three thieves.
 The guards saw two of them, describing them as both about 5 ft 6 in in height.
 One spoke French and the other English.
 The guards also reported the Francophone they heard but did not see.

 Investigators were immediately struck by the similarity to another recent art theft in the Montreal area.
-On August 30, another group of three thieves had broken into the summer home of Agnes Meldrum, wife of a Montreal moving-company owner, in Oka, roughly 30 km west of the city.
-They had all climbed up a 200 m cliff from a powerboat on Lake of Two Mountains to do so.
-Witnesses said that while they wore hoods to prevent identification, two spoke French and the other, English.
+On August 30, three thieves had broken into the summer home of Agnes Meldrum, wife of a Montreal moving-company owner, in Oka, roughly 20 mi west of the city.
+They had all climbed up a 600 ft cliff from a powerboat on Lake of Two Mountains to do so.
+While they wore hoods to prevent identification, two spoke French and the other, English.
 Once inside the home they stole paintings worth $50,000 in total.
 However, the Sûreté du Québec (SQ), the provincial police force, soon excluded any possibility the two thefts were related.